 TerraCycle also sells cigarette recycling receptacles to place on street corners, parks, or outside businesses.

-How to Recycle Clothes Hangers
+Clothes Hangers

 Dry cleaners accept wire clothes hangers.
 Consignment shops and scrap metal recyclers may be interested as well.
 Many curbside recycling programs do not accept them, but it depends on the locality.

-How to Recycle Coffee Cups
+Coffee Cups

-Plastic lids and cups and cardboard sleeves are recyclable.
+Plastic lids and cups, and cardboard sleeves are recyclable.
 Paper cups for hot beverages are not recyclable.
 To avoid needing them, keep a reusable mug handy in your vehicle; many coffee shops allow customers to use their own.

-How to Recycle Construction & Demolition Materials
+Construction & Demolition Materials

-How to Recycle Used Cooking Oil
+Used Cooking Oil

 Cooking oil can be recycled into biodiesel, fertilizer, or soap.
 Your local fire department may accept cooking oil.
 Vegetable oils can be composted in small amounts.